-Your ATAR indicates your position relative to the students who entered Year 7 with you.
-An ATAR of 80.00 indicates that you have performed well enough in the HSC to place you 20 percent from the top of your Year 7 group, assuming that all students in this group completed Year 12 and were eligible for the ATAR.
+Your ATAR indicates your position relative to the students in your cohort.
+An ATAR of 80.00 indicates that you have performed well enough in the HSC to place you 20 percent from the top of your cohort group, assuming that all students in this group completed Year 12 and were eligible for the ATAR.
 It is important to note that your ranking depends solely on your performance in the HSC.